pesto-students/Plus-Program-Assignments/Web Fundamentals/Session-4(Advanced HTML)/Assignments/Advanced/RestaurantReviews.md

 The home page for Restaurant Reviews is index.html, which is a common filename for a website's home page.
 Most web servers by default serve the index.html file when a URL does not specify an explicit filename.
 Ex: Accessing http:/pesto.tech/ in a web browser loads http://pesto.tech/index.html.

-To maintain a consistent look, all the website's pages have the same <header> tags with navigation links and <footer> tags that specify the copyright information.
-The home page is broken into several sections with <section> tags, and each of the featured restaurants are asssigned to a section.Home Page:
+To maintain a consistent look, all the website's pages have the same \<header> tags with navigation links and \<footer> tags that specify the copyright information.
+The home page is broken into several sections with \<section> tags, and each of the featured restaurants are asssigned to a section.
+Home Page:

 ![](Aspose.Words.1383cd42-cfca-4dae-8ab2-56d076e8a1b9.002.jpeg)